 ASeries Asset LLC@ means [Name of Asset LLC], a Delaware limited liability company.

-ASeries Asset LLC Agreement@ means the limited liability company agreement of Series Asset LLC dated the date hereof.
+ASeries Asset LLC Agreement@ means the amended and restated limited liability company agreement of Series Asset LLC dated the date hereof.

+ASeries Certificate@ means the Series Certificate (as defined in the Trust Agreement) issued by the Trust with respect to the Applicable Series.

 ASeries Final Distribution Date@ shall mean the AFinal Distribution Date@ (as defined in the Trust Agreement) with respect to the Applicable Series.